Morgan Wallen: ‘I Was Never That Guy People Were Portraying Me To Be’

 Wallen told Billboard of the 2021 incident, "There's no excuse.
 I've never made an excuse.
 I never will make an excuse."
 Morgan said that he's talked to many people and heard "stories about things" that he would have never thought about because "I wasn't the one going through it."
 He said that in his heart, he was "never that guy that people were portraying me to be."
 Wallen also said that the whole thing made him "mad a little bit" because he knew he shouldn't have said it, but he was "really not that guy.'"

-Morgan admitted that he put himself in a “s— spot” and really “messed up.”
-He noted that if he was that guy, “I wouldn’t have cared” and “I wouldn’t have apologized.”
+Morgan admitted that he put himself in a "s--- spot" and really "messed up."
+He noted that if he was that guy, "I wouldn't have cared" and "I wouldn't have apologized."

 RELATED: Morgan Wallen Gets Golf Date With Tom Brady